nikolas-helling/robot_traj_ctrl_ros/README.md

 # Trajectory Tracking for Ackermann Steering Mobile Robot in ROS

 This project implements a trajectory tracking controller for a 4-wheel car-like (Ackermann steering) mobile robot using standard ROS libraries and PID controllers.
 The controllers are designed both on kinematic models and dynamic models using different tyre models.
+The codebase is being updated with the the navigation module for sample-based trajectories and obstacle avoidance soon.

 ## Prerequisites